oracle/node-oracledb/doc/api.md

 by setting `prefetchRows` to 0:

 - When a query returns a ResultSet which is then passed into PL/SQL.
-  Set `prefetchRows` to 0 during the inital query so the first rows from the cursor are not prematurely (and silently) fetched by node-oracledb.
+  Set `prefetchRows` to 0 during the initial query so the first rows from the cursor are not prematurely (and silently) fetched by node-oracledb.
 This lets all rows be available to the later, receiving PL/SQL code.
 See [REF CURSOR Bind